raiden-network/spec/messaging.rst

 3. Balance Hash
 ^^^^^^^^^^^^^^^

-Before we generate the message signature another hash need to be created.
+Before we generate the message signature another hash needs to be created.
 This is the ``balance_hash`` that is generated using the ``balance_data``:

-You can see the structure of the balance_data below
+You can see the structure of the ``balance_data`` below - using our example data:

 +-----------------------+----------------------------------------------------------------------+
 | Field                 | Data                                                                 |